Variant#

 Best practices#

-• Use getIf instead of get when the type is uncertain
+• Use getIf instead of get when the active type is uncertain — avoids exceptions on the hot path.

-• Prefer type-based access over index-based for clarity
+• Prefer type-based access over index-based for readability.

 Summary#